Ferocactus herrerae: Conservation

 Ferocactus herrerae was assessed and listed as "Vulnerable" by the IUCN Red List (International Union for Conservation of Nature), for agricultural land clearance and conversion, combined with shrimp farming practices have greatly limited populations.
 Its current population is decreasing at a rate of 30%.
-It may also be provided a source of protection from CITES Appendix ll, though this cannot be certain.
+It may also be provided a source of protection from CITES Appendix II, though this cannot be certain.

 Uses

 Ferocactus herrerae is commonly used as an ornamental cactus out of its native range.
 Its seeds can be ground into flour, and its fruit are edible, showing numerous positive nutritional aspects.

 Ecology

 Ferocactus herrerae is commonly pollinated by various cactus bee species (Lithurgus spp.).